Home > Study Abroad in Europe > How to Study Abroad in Denmark in 2026

 Denmark is an incredible country with a lot of opportunities for international students looking for an experience abroad for a year.

-With a vibrant, friendly culture, modern amenities, and reputable academic programs, students around the globe are drawn to Denmark for their studies.
+With a vibrant, friendly culture, modern living, and recognized academic programs, thousands of students head to Denmark every year.

-While it is sometimes referred to as a visa, students studying abroad in Denmark do not apply for a long stay visa.
+While it is sometimes referred to as a visa, American students studying abroad in Denmark do not apply for a long-stay visa.
 Instead, they apply for a Danish residence permit.

 Generally speaking, applying for a Danish study permit happens in the following order.
-We will go through these steps in more detail in the next few sections.
+More information on each of these steps can be found further down this page.

 Get European insurance at an affordable price, all online!